accessibility-luxembourg/a11yStatementGen/README.md

 The metadata structure is implemented via classes attributes in the html code of the generated accessibility statements.

+This metadata can be crawled by this tool: [a11yStatementCrawler](https://github.com/accessibility-luxembourg/a11yStatementCrawler)

 ## Related projects

 This project is inspired by the [Accessibility Statement Generator](https://github.com/w3c/wai-statements) from the [WAI-Tools](https://www.w3.org/WAI/about/projects/wai-tools/) project, which did not support the simultaneous generation of statements in multiple languages, as needed by the multilingual luxembourgish context.